rangv/MarchWorkshop/AzureIoTCentral/README.md

      ![Air conditioner measurements](images/airconmeasurements.png)

-     > [!NOTE]
-     > To change the name of the device template, select the template name at the top of the page.
+     > **Note:** To change the name of the device template, select the template name at the top of the page.

 ### Add a telemetry measurement